Welcome to Cadabam's Hospitals

 This cycle resembles other behavioural addictions, as users find themselves needing more stimulation to achieve the same satisfaction.

-Pre-existing Addictive Tendencies or Trauma History
+Pre-Existing Addictive Tendencies or Trauma History

 Individuals with a history of addiction—substance abuse, gambling, or compulsive behaviours—are more prone to developing pornography addiction.